mikelduke/mikelduke.github.io/_posts/2017-11-03-converting-to-jekyll-from-wp.md

       "status"         => ["publish"]
     })'
 ```
-I couldn't get this to run from the Dreamhost shell, but I had a Raspberry Pi I could run it on instead.
+I couldn't get this to run from the Dreamhost shell, but I had a Raspberry Pi I could run it on instead, since
 I didn't want to have to run through the [Windows Jekyll install](https://jekyllrb.com/docs/windows/) process.
-Now I use a Docker container to build instead on my Windows machine instead.
+Now I use a Docker container to build on my Windows machine instead.
+No install needed.

-After exporting, I was able to build the site using all the default settings.
-You should have a folder called _posts
+After exporting, I was able to build the site using all the default settings and had a folder called _posts

-The wordpress posts
-all exported as html files containing the html from each post.
-Some of this might need additional jekyll
+The wordpress posts all exported as html files containing the html from each post.
+Some of these might
-plugins or include files to display properly, or some manual tweeking.
-In my case, a lot of the html links
+need additional jekyll plugins or include files to display properly, or some manual tweeking.
+In my case,
-didn't format correctly, and the youtube embeds didn't display.
+a lot of the html links didn't format correctly, and the youtube embeds didn't display.
 ```
 cd export-folder
 jekyll new .